fakemanoan/fakemanoan.github.io/docs/faq.md

 [ <-- Back](../)
 # FAQ
 ## What Gapps should I use?
-TLDR: ARM64 for the specific Android version
+ARM64 for the specific Android version

-If you want to stick to LineageOS suggestions, MindTheGapps won't work on our device.
-However, I have created "MindTheGapps Legacy", which will work fine.
-It is a simple mod, and you can download or create your own by following this link [here](../downloads/mindthegapps)
+The LineageOS suggested MindTheGapps won't work on TWRP, so you must use a modified installer I created called "MindTheGapps Legacy".
+It is a simple mod, and it is all explained [here](../downloads/mindthegapps)

 Other Gapps, like NikGapps and BiTGapps, do not require modification and work as is. (but are not supported by LineageOS so YMMV)

 ## My SIM card isn't detected!
 I can't enter my SIM unlock code!
-Currently there is a bug relating to LTE networks and SIM unlock codes on the S6 and S6 Edge.

-You should remove the SIM unlock PIN on another phone or a stock ROM prior to installing the ROMs.
+There is a quirk with S6 and S6 edge devices that prevents you from entering your SIM unlock code.
+You must remove it on the Stock Sasmung ROM or on another phone.

-Sorry for any inconvenience, but this is required to have working call audio.
+Sorry for the inconvienice but it is required to get working phone calls.

-## I have echo in phone calls!
-Samsung devices have echoing issues in LineageOS because noise cancellation does not work properly on Lineage.

-The problem can be mitigated somewhat with mixer_paths.xml tweaks, which I have done to the best of my ability.

-## My banking/other apps aren't working!
+## My banking/Whatsapp/other apps aren't working!
 This is likely from your device failing attestation.
 (Play Integrity/SafetyNet)

-You can fail these checks due to (but not limited to) the following reasons:
+This can happen due to (but not limited to):
 - Having a custom ROM
 - SELinux Permissive instead of Enforcing
 - Root and other mods
 - Builds signed with public keys

-Currently, only my Lineage 18.1 will pass **basic** integrity.
+- Unlocked bootloader

-Some apps still won't work.
-Check XDA for the latest advice on Play Integrity bypasses, as it changes frequently.
+Check XDA for the latest info on bypassing Play Integrity checks.
+This is Google's fault, not mine.

+## I have echo in phone calls!
+All Samsung devices struggle with their proprietary noise cancellation on LineageOS.

+The problem can be mitigated somewhat with mixer_paths.xml tweaks, which I have done to the best of my ability.

+## I rebooted to recovery, and my TWRP is gone and replace with LineageOS recovery!
+You have selected "Update recovery" when setting up the device.

+You can turn this off by going to Settings -> System -> Updater -> 3 dots -> Preferences And deselecting "Update recovery".
+You can then flash TWRP again.

 ## When I download an OTA update, it reboots to recovery and does nothing!
 Older TWRP recoveries do not support OTA updates, so will fail silently when updating.
 Currently, only my updated TWRP supports OTAs properly.